dotjesper/hello-world/README.md

 Since the first *Hello, World!* program was written in 1972, it has become a tradition to introduce the topic of programming with this example.
 As a result, *Hello, World!* is often the first program most people write and this repository is no different, this is my sample-ground and learning-area for working with [GitHub](https://github.com/ "https://github.com/").

+## Option to highlight a "Note" and "Warning"

+Alerts are an extension of Markdown used to emphasize critical information.
+On GitHub, they are displayed with distinctive colors and icons to indicate the importance of the content.

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Optional information to help a user be more successful.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

+> [!CAUTION]
+> Negative potential consequences of an action.

 ## Context

 ```